Share

 After the week, the army did remove the village members to Ramallah.

-Father John, some of his fellow monks and others searched the ruins of the village following its destruction by the IDF and found the bodies of 14 villagers.
+Father John, some of his fellow monks and others searched the ruins of the village following its destruction by the Israeli army and found the bodies of 14 Palestinians.
 Together, they tried, unsuccessfully, to bring the bodies to a dignified burial in the village cemetery.
 The monks also collected various items, clothing, furniture and belongings and made sure to transfer them to the refugee families.

 Over the years, Latrun Abbey has continued to be a place of reflection and peace, its history enriched by the stories of those who have sought and found refuge within its walls.
 The memory of the monks’ actions during the Six-Day War serves as a reminder of the potential for compassion and moral courage, even in the most challenging of circumstances.

-Why Latrun Abbey was chosen to be honored in the Garden of Rescuers: The story of Latrun Abbey and the saving of Imwas villagers during the 1967 Six-Day War is a poignant example of how places of faith can become sanctuaries in times of war.
-In particular, Father John (aka Hanna) RIP, deserves special commendation for his humane actions, compassion, assistance, the material and mental support he gave to those who had lost their homes and entire world.
+Why Latrun Abbey was chosen to be honored in the Garden of Rescuers: The story of Latrun Abbey and the saving of Imwas villagers in 1967 is a poignant example of how places of faith can become sanctuaries in times of war.
+In particular, Father John RIP, deserves special commendation for his humane actions, compassion, assistance, the material and mental support he gave to those who had lost their homes and entire world.

 The monks of Latrun Abbey, guided by their commitment to Christian principles and the monastic life, made a courageous choice to stand with the vulnerable, offering protection and solace when it was needed most.
-Their legacy continues to inspire those who visit the abbey, reminding us of the enduring power of compassion and the importance of standing up for humanity in times of conflict.
+Their legacy continues to inspire those who visit the abbey, reminding us of the enduring power of compassion and the importance of standing up for humanity in times of conflict and war.

 rescuers' stories